-There are several sites located in the Precinct that are affected by an instrument under CLM Act requiring management of contamination.
+The majority of sites in the precinct are affected by contamination, and multiple sites are subject to an instrument under the CLM Act requiring management of contamination or are identified as notified sites.
 Under the CLM Act (s.
 60) there are also obligations on landowners to notify the NSW EPA (detailed in the NSW EPA (2015) Guidelines on the Duty to Report Contamination under the CLM Act) when contamination on their site exceeds criteria published in approved guidelines, or there is a risk of off-site migration of contamination.
 The NSW EPA has a duty to examine and respond to the information it receives about actual or possible contamination of land.
 The NSW EPA also publishes lists of notified sites.

-There are multiple sites located within the Precinct that are either CLM Act notified or regulated sites.
+There are several sites located in the Precinct that are notified under the CLM Act.
+Some of these sites may require regulation under the CLM Act.

 Due to the widespread nature of land contamination across the Precinct a high level of confidence is required in the assessment and management of contaminated land to adequately inform the planning process.
-For all potentially contaminated land, the investigation, remediation and validation and/or management should be completed in accordance with guidelines made or approved by the NSW EPA under Section 105 of the CLM Act.
+For all potentially contaminated land, the investigation, remediation and validation, and/or management should be completed in accordance with guidelines made or approved by the NSW EPA under Section 105 of the CLM Act.
 The National Environment Protection (Assessment of Contaminated Sites) Measure 1999 (the NEPM) (NEPC 2013) sets the national framework for the assessment of contaminated sites.
 The NEPM is endorsed under the CLM Act.

 In cases where uncertainty remains regarding site suitability for an intended land use, a Site Auditor accredited under the CLM Act should be engaged.
-The Site Auditor can provide an independent review of contaminated site assessment, remediation and validation reports and/or environmental management plans in order to provide greater certainty to planning authorities and the community that the site is suitable for the proposed land use.
+The Site Auditor can provide an independent review of contaminated site assessment, remediation, and validation reports and/or environmental management plans in order to provide greater certainty to planning authorities and the community that the site is suitable for the proposed land use.